COVID-19 vaccination in Algeria

-On 29 January 2021, Algeria launched a COVID-19 vaccination campaign, a day after receiving its first shipment of 50,000 doses of the Russia's Sputnik V vaccine.
+On 29 January 2021, Algeria launched a COVID-19 vaccination campaign, a day after receiving its first shipment of 50,000 doses of Russia's Sputnik V vaccine.
 As of 6 June 2021, around 2.5 million doses have been administered.
 Algeria is currently vaccinating its population with both Sputnik V and Oxford-AstraZeneca vaccines.

 Background

 Data Reporting

 Algeria has reported on administering over 2.5 million doses of the vaccine.
 Data is only reported every few weeks or months apart without secondary dose information.